Turkish paper says journalist expelled for criticising Erdogan

 Erdogan has cast the scandal as a bid by Gulen, who exerts extensive if covert influence in the police and judiciary, to unseat him and has responded by purging thousands of officers and more than 200 prosecutors.
 Gulen denies the accusation.

-"This is an utterly despotic and arbitrary decision," said Bulent Kenes, editor in chief of Today's Zaman.
+"This is an utterly despotic and arbitrary decision," Bulent Kenes, editor in chief of Today's Zaman, said.
 "We don't see it as an attack against our paper, it's an attempt to intimidate all foreign journalists working in Turkey."

-He said Zeynalov - who had in the past been an outspoken supporter of the government, even defending the jailing of some journalists - would continue his work from Baku.
+He said Zeynalov - who had in the past been an outspoken supporter of the government, even defending the jailing of some journalists - was en route to the Azeri capital Baku, from where he would continue his work.

-Posts on the Twitter account AK Kulis, an unofficial channel of support for Erdogan's AK Party with 77,000 followers, accused Zeynalov of deliberately failing to extend his accreditation so that he would face deportation and could play the victim.
+The journalist's Turkish wife posted a picture on Twitter of him being escorted by a police officer at Istanbul's Ataturk airport.
+Azerbaijan's consul general in Istanbul said his office was investigating the circumstances of Zeynalov's case.

-Turkey's record on media freedom has long been under scrutiny and is among the obstacles to it reaching its ambition of joining the European Union.
+Turkey's record on media freedom has long been under scrutiny and is among the hindrances to it reaching its ambition of membership of the European Union.

-The Organization for Security and Co-operation in Europe (OSCE) said Zeynalov's deportation "for tweets considered inappropriate by the authorities" was a setback for Turkey.
+The Organization for Security and Co-operation in Europe (OSCE) said Zeynalov's deportation "for tweets considered inappropriate by the authorities" was a further setback.

+"Freedom of expression does not stop at statements deemed proper by those in power, and limiting this right will further tighten the control of media in Turkey," said Dunja Mijatovic, OSCE representative on freedom of the media.

-Erdogan's government is under fire from the opposition and the EU after parliament approved tighter internet controls on Wednesday, enabling web pages to be blocked within hours and individuals' browsing histories to be stored by the authorities for up to two years.
+Erdogan's government is under fire from the opposition and European Union after parliament approved tighter internet controls on Wednesday, enabling web pages to be blocked within hours and individuals' browsing histories to be stored by the authorities for up to two years.

 Turkey already has strict internet laws under which thousands of websites have been blocked, from news portals viewed as close to Kurdish militants to gay dating sites.